wassname/attentive-neural-processes/readme.md

 - Second pytorch implementation KurochkinAlexey (has some bugs currently) https://github.com/KurochkinAlexey/Attentive-neural-processes/blob/master/anp_1d_regression.ipynb
 - If you want to try vanilla neural processes: https://github.com/EmilienDupont/neural-processes/blob/master/example-1d.ipynb

-I'm very gratefull for all these authors for sharing their work.
-It was a pleasure to dive deep into these models compare the differen't implementations.
+I'm very grateful for all these authors for sharing their work.
+It was a pleasure to dive deep into these models compare the different implementations.